 Fleas, ticks, and mites are just some of the ectoparasites that fur parents are familiar with.
 Some can be seen with the naked eye, while others will require the use of a microscope to be visualized.
 Scaly and crusty skin is the result of irritation when ectoparasites bite or burrow into the skin.

-This is a legitimate cause for concern because some parasites can transfer zoonotic disease to humans.
+This is a reasonable cause for concern because some parasites can transfer zoonotic disease to humans.
 A tick enjoying your dog’s skin may crawl to your bed and transfer an infection to you and your family.
 This is why regular ectoparasite prevention is a hallmark of responsible pet ownership.

 The chance that ectoparasites could be behind your dog’s scabby dilemma becomes higher if you answer yes to any of these questions: